precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 While Boost 1.67 or newer also works with preCICE, it may complicate how you install adapters that use yaml-cpp.
 Note that users have experienced problems building Boost 1.69 with some compilers.

-{% include note.html content="Boost 1.73.0 is not supported before preCICE 2.1.0." %}
+{% include note.html content="Boost 1.75.0 is not supported before preCICE 2.2.0.
+Similarly, Boost 1.73.0 is not supported before preCICE 2.1.0." %}

 You might save some time and space by installing only the necessary libraries:
 * `boost_log`